-I'm an Australian journalist based in New York City.
-I have written about the environment, climate change, immigration, mental health and religion (among other subjects) for publications including The New York Times, The Atlantic, Quartz, VICE, The Outline, Haaretz, i-D Magazine, Tablet Magazine, COLORS Magazine and others.
+I'm a reporter for The New York Times, based in Melbourne.
+I have also written about the environment, climate change, immigration, mental health and religion (among other subjects) for publications including The Atlantic, Quartz, VICE, The Outline, Haaretz, i-D Magazine, Tablet Magazine, COLORS Magazine and others.

 Before moving to the U.S., I lived in Italy, where I produced interactive multimedia projects on migration and religion as a fellow with Fabrica Research Centre.
-Back home in Australia, I worked as deputy editor of the quarterly longform publication, Dumbo Feather Magazine, a reporter with The Australian Jewish News and writer for Broadsheet Melbourne.
-I also have a BA in Philosophy and Creative Writing from the University of Melbourne.
+I have also worked as deputy editor of the quarterly longform publication, Dumbo Feather Magazine, a reporter with The Australian Jewish News and writer for Broadsheet Melbourne and have a BA in Philosophy and Creative Writing from the University of Melbourne.